 Scaling the metric spaces by their respective diameters to define the normalized bottleneck distance (Definition \ref{defn:Hom:dN}) is arguably the natural choice.
 Alternatively, scaling by other meaningful quantities capturing the scale of the metric space, e.g., eccentricity, might yield results that are less sensitive to the largest deviation than the diameter.
 At the same time, deriving stability results corresponding to that for $\D$ (in Theorem \ref{thm:Hom:dN_stabil}) could be more challenging when the scaling is done using eccentricity.

-For its application is dimension reduction, the normalized bottleneck may be examined for a broader range of techniques.
+For its applications is dimension reduction, the normalized bottleneck may be examined for a broader range of techniques.
 Modern nonlinear reduction techniques such as UMAP \cite{McHeMe2020} and t-SNE \cite{vdMaHi2008} may be of particular interest.
-In particular, while we demonstrated the effectiveness of $\D$ in practice for UMAP (see Section \ref{ssec:UMAP}), it is highly desirable to derive a bound on $\D$ for UMAP similar to the one for mMDS in Corollary \ref{cor:Hom:mMDS_dN}.
+In particular, while we demonstrated the effectiveness of $\D$ in practice for UMAP (see Sections \ref{ssec:UMAP} and \ref{ssec:UMAPMNIST}), it is highly desirable to derive a bound on $\D$ for UMAP similar to the one for mMDS in Corollary \ref{cor:Hom:mMDS_dN}.
 Could we derive an explicit bound for $\maxnorm{\Delta}$ for UMAP?